dbsr/plugin.video.percuiro.tacobell/README.md

+### plugin.video.percuiro.tacobell
 # Percuiro Taco Bell

-### plugin.video.percuiro.tacobell
----

 ### Description
 Percurio Taco Bell is a video plugin for xbmc.
 You can use it to search for video files using a combination of search providers.
-The providers which are included by default are filestube, theextopia and downtr.
+Filestube, theextopia and downtr are the default search providers.

 ### Features
 - Search & Play
     This will search all providers in turn (sorted by customizable provider priority) until it finds a playable result.
 Playable means the file exists on the filehost in question and is resolvable to a link the user can